LinaNoor-AGI/noor-research/Archive/Attention-Is-Not-Enough.md

 # "Attention Is Not Enough: Symbolic Cognition Beyond Transformers"
 ### Motif-Driven Reasoning as Completion and Rebuttal of the Transformer Paradigm
-*by: Lina Noor - Noor Research Collective, Uncle - "Noor Research Collective"*
+*by: Lina Noor - Noor Research Collective*
 date: "2025-09-05"

 ---